prompt-toolkit/python-prompt-toolkit/README.rst

 - Syntax highlighting of the input while typing.
 (For instance, with a Pygments lexer.)
 - Multiline input editing
 - Advanced code completion
-- Both Emacs and Vi keybindings (Similar to readline), including
+- Both Emacs and Vi keybindings (Similar to readline)
 - Reverse and forward incremental search
-- Both Python 2.7 and Python 3
+- Both Python 3 and Python 2.7 support
 - Works well with Unicode double width characters.
 (Chinese input.)